This Data Shows A Shocking Worldwide Lack of Sleep

 • Weight gain and associated health issues

 These side effects emphasise the issues that sleep deprivation can cause, however it should be noted that this may not be universal.
 Each individual does have their own sleep cycle, and getting the right amount of sleep can vary wildly between individuals.
-Still, for most adults getting between 7 to nine hours a night is ideal, as stated by Healthline.
+Still, for most adults getting between 7 and 9 hours a night is ideal, as stated by Healthline.

 Women is yawning in front of laptop wearing white headphones.